Doctors in Texas Treating

 - Overexertion - This includes injuries related to pulling, lifting, pushing, holding, carrying, and throwing, this has consistently been the number one workplace injury.

 - Slip or Trip and Falls - This mostly pertains to falls from wet or slippery floors.
-It also commonly covers elderly people slipping and falling due to snow covered pathways on their way to work.

 - Fall to Lower Level - These falls happen when working from elevated areas such as a ladder, rooftops, and stairways, most typically.